Oxford University is perhaps the world’s most well-known academic institution. Have you ever wondered what Oxford University is known for?

 - Each college or school in Oxford University is independent with its own internal structure and activities.

-- While walking around the university, many feel that they’re being watched by the eyes on the gargoyles.
+- While walking around the university, many feel that the eyes are watching them on the gargoyles.
 Some of them look humourous, while others are fearsome in appearance.

-- Students at Oxford must abide by a dress code called Sub fusc (from Latin sub fuscus, meaning dark brown) at all formal affairs.
+- Oxford students must adhere to a dress code called Sub fusc (from Latin sub fuscus, meaning dark brown) at all formal affairs.

 - The University of Oxford Botanic Garden is the oldest botanic garden in the UK and has more than 8000 plant species.